thindil/steamsky/bin/doc/MODDING.md

 medicines to bases, open file *game.dat* in *data* directory and edit `value` attribute of tag `healingtools`.
 Value must be existing item type.

-## Player Ship index
-To change which ship is used as a player ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `playershipindex`.
-Value must be existing ship index from any ships file from *data/ships* directory.

 ## Alchemy tools type
 To change which item type is used for deconstruct items, open file *game.dat* in *data* directory and edit `value` attribute of tag `alchemytools`.
 Value